nicbotes/elixir-exercise/README.md

 ### Feedback
 Hi there,

-Thanks for taking the time to review this home assignment.
-I'm new to Elixir and Phoenix but have read there docs and have tried to apply best practice.
-I've explained my thinking below in the hopes that it I can get more rich feedback while learning.
+Thanks for taking the time to review this take home assignment.
+I'm new to Elixir and Phoenix but have read the docs and have tried to apply best practice.
+In the hopes of getting richer feedback while learning, I've explained my thinking below.
 Please share on the PR directly if you are willing.
 I'd really appreciate it.

 The assigment was a good forcing function to learn Elixir and Phoenix concepts.
 It gives me a better understanding of the tech stack I'd be joining, rather than only assessing technical ability in an abstract way.
-The tasks cover the basics of software dev activities.
-This has been a good way for me to get a lay of the land of the framework.
+The tasks cover the basics of software dev activities and has been a good way for me to get a lay of the land of the framework.

 ### Task 1 Notes
 My thinking here was to follow elixir practices: